Long Reach sewage treatment works

+One of four large tanks in Sewage Works This sewage works is on the River Thames.
+Near Littlebrook power station.

 The Long Reach sewage treatment works is located in Dartford, Kent adjacent to the River Thames.
 It treats the sewage from a population of 837,000 in a catchment area of 518 km2 in south and south east London and west Kent.
 The treatment capacity of the works is 346 million litres per day (Ml/d).

 Names

 The Long Reach sewage treatment works was originally called the West Kent Outfall Works and later the West Kent sewage works.
 The name Long Reach refers to the so-named section of the River Thames where the sewage works is located (51.4675°N 0.2350°E).

 History

 The West Kent Main Drainage Scheme was proposed by the West Kent Main Sewerage Board, founded in 1875, and was designed by Sir Joseph Bazalgette.
 The initial scheme was completed in 1879.
 It comprised a sewer from Beckenham to an outfall into the Thames on Dartford Marshes.
 The sewer was egg shaped six feet (1.83 m) by four feet (1.22 m) and ran 40 to 50 feet (12.2 to 15.2 m) below the ground surface.
 The main sewer was 58528 ft long, and the Cray Valley Branch Sewer was 34736 ft long.
 At the outfall the sewage could be discharged into the Thames at all states of the tide.
 The sewer was constructed of Portland cement concrete which was less expensive than brick.
 Bazalgette proposed that the sewer should be extended west to Croydon, Mitcham, Merton and Kingston.